Truewarlock/minesweeper/README.md

 The app is made using the Angular framework and everything here was done from scratch by me (even the icons, no Chat GPT or stackoverflow help).

 This project was meant as an example for my students and junior programers.
+Angular is far away from the best thing to build a game on, I don't endorse it, but it was for educational purposes.

 ![alt text](https://github.com/Truewarlock/minesweeper/blob/main/resources/the%20game%20currently.png)